franck-benault/creditCardFraudDetection/README.md

 ## Fraud rate
 Fraud rate
 * in Kaggle example [PR3] 0,173%
-* in credit card transaction in Europe in 2024 0.1%
+* in credit card transactions in Europe (Belgium, France) in 2024 0.1%

 # How to manage imbalanced data